SMTorg/smt/doc/_src_docs/extensions.rst

 Extensions
 ==========

-Below is a set of methods using surrogates models provided by SMT.
+Extensions implements a set of methods using surrogate models provided by SMT.
-The data set, run script, and plot are shown.
-The intent is to provide applications of surrogate models in higher level methods.
+Two methods are available:

 .. toctree::
    :maxdepth: 1